 Vice President for Group Advanced Analytics

 Dr. Eugene Wen is the Vice President for Group Advanced Analytics at Manulife Financial/John Hancock.
 He is responsible for supporting Group Functions with advanced analytics, establishing a data scientist team, building Centers of Expertise (CoE) in advanced analytics, providing thought leadership, creating governance and policy frameworks for analytics function and providing research and development (R&D) capabilities to businesses across the company.

 Prior to his current position at the Manulife Financial/John Hancock, Eugene served as the Vice President and Chief Statistician at the Workplace Safety & Insurance Board (WSIB) and led the national Health Indicators portfolio at the Canadian Institute for Health Information (CIHI).
 He was trained in both clinical medicine and public health.

-Eugene Wen is speaker of the following session:
+Eugene Wen is speaking in the following session:

 Chief Product Officer